AFLplusplus/AFLplusplus/README.md

-If [afl-dyninst](https://github.com/vanhauser-thc/afl-dyninst) works for your binary, then you can use afl-fuzz normally and it will have twice the speed compared to qemu_mode (but slower than persistent mode).
+If [afl-dyninst](https://github.com/vanhauser-thc/afl-dyninst) works for your binary, then you can use afl-fuzz normally and it will have twice the speed compared to qemu_mode (but slower than qemu persistent mode).
 Note that several other binary rewriters exist, all with their advantages and caveats.